Chih-Che-Fang/MyBookStore2/docs/design.md

 resync,0
 query_by_item,2

 **Result:** Pass, Catalog Server 0 is crashed and then recovered by issuing the recover request.
-It correctly performed resync transaction with catalog server 1 and has the same bookstore data with catalog server 1.
+It correctly performed resync transaction with catalog server 1 and has the same bookstore database with catalog server 1.
 We checked the stock by querying the two server the information of book 4, which is bought 3 times during the time the catalog server 0 crashed.
+From the log, we see the same stock infromation of book 4 and therefore know the crashed server successfully resync with another replica.

 ### Test7 Output:** (Verify Fault tolerance) Same with test5, but the crashed server is a replicated catalog server
 Same logic as test 5